hanami/guides/content/repositories/overview.md

 ## Timestamps

-To have a track of when a record has been created or updated is important when running a project in production.
+It's important to keep track of when a record was created or updated when running a project in production.

 When creating a new table, if we add the following columns, a repository will take care of keeping the values updated.